 - The percentage of a loan amount that it costs to borrow money. <a href='/glossary/what-is-interest-rate' title='See the full definition of Interest Rate'>read more</a>

 - Monthly Payment

-- The monthly payment is how much a borrower will pay each month toward principal and interest on a loan. <a href='/glossary/what-is-monthly-payment' title='See the full definition of Monthly Payment'>read more</a>
+- The amount a borrower is required to pay each month until a debt is paid off. <a href='/glossary/what-is-monthly-payment' title='See the full definition of Monthly Payment'>read more</a>

 Recent Student Loan Articles